ubiquiti/dropbear-android/README.md

 =========

 A script & patch to cross-compile Dropbear SSH server/client for use on Android with password authentication.
-Since the 64-bit binaries don't seem to work reliably, this project is configured to compile a 32-bit binary using a standalone Android NDK toolchain.
+Since the 64-bit binaries don't seem to work reliably, this project is configured to compile a single muti-purpose 32-bit binary using a standalone Android ```r11c``` NDK toolchain.

-Generated binares will all be PIE (position indepedent executable) binaries as it is required on Android 5 (L/ollipop) and above.
+Generated binary will be PIE (position indepedent executable) as required on Android 5 (L/ollipop) and above.

 If building for android < 4.1 then before building, issue:
 ```